aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

   24 (3,-1) b -0.00  1.81 -1.04 b06 2.7e-1 2.8e-13 -9.6e-1
   25 (3,1 ) r -0.00 -0.00  0.00 r01 2.0e-2 1.0e-15 1.6e-1
 ~~~
-Each row contains the CP identfier, the rank and signature, the type
+Each row contains the CP identifier, the rank and signature, the type
 of critical point, the position in Cartesian coordinates (angstrom
 by default), the name, and the value, gradient and Laplacian of the
 reference field at that point.